OCA/hr/hr_contract_reference/README.rst

 To install this module, you need to:

-* clone the branch 9.0 of the repository https://github.com/OCA/hr
+1. Clone the branch 9.0 of the repository https://github.com/OCA/hr
-* add the path to this repository in your configuration (addons-path)
+2. Add the path to this repository in your configuration (addons-path)
-* update the module list
+3. Update the module list
-* search for "HR Contract Reference" in your addons
+4. Go to menu *Apps*
+5. Search For *HR Contract Reference*
-* install the module
+6. Install the module

 Configuration
 =============